zphixon/nccl/README.md

 ```

 `nccl` stores your configuration internally as a tree.
 Leaf nodes are referred
 to as "values," and branch nodes are referred to as "keys."
-So, in this example,
+So in this example,
 `root` is a key, and `/var/www/html` is its value.

 ### Inheritance